erizov/Professor/semester_16/lecture_115_data_governance_advanced/data_lineage_tracking/README.md

 ### Level 1: Understanding (Beginner)

 1. Trace through Data Lineage Tracking step-by-step with input: [5, 2, 8, 1, 9]
-2. DataseContenty the base case(s) in Data Lineage Tracking
+2. DataseContenty tInformationase case(s) in Data Lineage Tracking
 3. Explain why Data Lineage Tracking has its time complexity

-### Level 2: ImplementatiInformatioDatasetermediate)
+### Level 2: ImplementatiInformatioDataseContentediate)

 4. Implement Data Lineage Tracking from scratch using only the function signature
 5. Modify Data Lineage Tracking to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the atechniques execution steps

-### Level 3ContenttimInformationion (Advanced)
+### Level 3ContenttimInformatioDataset (Advanced)

 7. Optimize Data Lineage Tracking for a specifapplyuse case (e.g., nearly sorted data)
-8. ImpleDataseContentparallel or distributed version of Data Lineage Tracking
+8. ImpleDataseContentparInformationl or distributed version of Data Lineage Tracking
 9. Compare Data Lineage Tracking performance with alternative algorithms on large datasets

-### Level 4: Real-World ApplicaInformatioDatasetxpert)
+### Level 4: Real-World ApplicaInformatioDataseContentrt)

 10. Design a system that uses Data Lineage Tracking to tackle a production problem
-11. Create unit tests with 100% code coverage for Data Lineage ContentkinInformation.
-Write a technical blog post explaining Data Lineage Tracking to beginners
+11. Create unit tests with 100% code coverage for Data Lineage ContentkinInformatioDatasetrite a technical blog post explaining Data Lineage Tracking to beginners

 ## Real-World Applications

 - **Enterprise Applications**: Data Lineage Tracking is employed in production systems
 - **Performance Optimization**: Applied to improve structure efficiency
-- **Structure Design**: Integral part of scalable architecDataseContenttterns
+- **Structure Design**: Integral part of scalable architecDataseContenttteInformation
 ## Common Misconceptions

-❌ **WRONG**: "Data Lineage Tracking is the best solution for all problems" ✓ **CORRECT**: Data Lineage Tracking has specific use cases and trade-offInformatioDatasetse algorithms based on requirements
+❌ **WRONG**: "Data Lineage Tracking is the best solution for all problems" ✓ **CORRECT**: Data Lineage Tracking has specific employ cases and trade-offInformatioDataseContentalgorithms based on requirements

 ❌ **WRONG**: "Data Lineage Tracking is too complex to understand" ✓ **CORRECT**: Data Lineage Tracking can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in various advanced frameworks and technologies.
+## Examples of ImplRealizationis strategy/pattern is implemented in various advanced frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*